katybennett/katybennett/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I'm Katherin!
 ========================================================================================================================================

-I’m a Software Engineer 💻, transitioned from a background in Science, Engineering, and Semiconductors 🔬, with over 10 years of experience in STEM.
-Passionate about continuous learning, creativity 💡, and solving problems with technical skills ⚙️.
+I’m a Software Engineer 💻 with over 10 years of STEM experience in Science, Engineering, and Semiconductors.
+I’m passionate about continuous learning, creativity, and solving problems with technical skills 💡⚙️.

 *   🌍  I'm based in United Kingdom
 *   ✉️  You can contact me at [katyrs22@gmail.com](mailto:katyrs22@gmail.com)